 Now, in 2019 we have a dilemma.
 Connect 5G NR to the existing core network, or wait and change the core network into NGC SA?
 What makes sense?

 In my opinion, the support to the answer is in the definition of use cases from ITU-R mentioned previously.
-If we think only about the implementation of eMBB, at least in the very basic scenario, we could “refresh” existing core network and it would be enough to start.
+If we think only about the implementation of eMBB, at least in the very basic scenario, we could “refresh” the existing core network and it would be enough to start.

-The new low latency requirement, demand from mobile operators new architecture, not to forget about better ISP providers.
+The new low latency requirement, demand from mobile operators for new architecture, not to forget about better ISP providers.
 Both elements of the communication chain become crucial.

 What are the changes to the architecture and technology basics of the new core network?